The AMES Wholesale Power Market Test Bed

 Meeting, Montreal, June 2006.

-- The work reported at this site has been supported in part by Grant NSF-0527460 awarded by the National Science Foundation, and by grants and contracts awarded by the ISU Electric Power Research Center and the Pacific Northwest National Laboratory.
+- The work reported at this site has been supported in part by Grant NSF-0527460 awarded by the National Science Foundation, and by grants and contracts awarded by the ISU Electric Power Research Center, the Advanced Research Projects Agency-Energy (ARPA-E) of the Department of Energy, the Pacific Northwest National Laboratory, and Sandia National Laboratories.